Alexphy-sics/HC-PINN-Turing/README.md

 At low $\gamma$, all methods recover the correct wavenumber.
 At high $\gamma$, all neural network architectures collapse to the fundamental mode ($k \approx 6.28$, $n=1$) regardless of boundary constraint encoding, a failure driven by spectral bias rather than boundary treatment.
 FF-PINN at $\sigma=12.5$ shows partial recovery (3/5 seeds correct) but with high variance, while $\sigma=25.0$ overshoots to spurious high-wavenumber modes.

-## Paper

-The manuscript *When Hard Constraints Are Not Enough: Spectral Mode Selection Failure in PINN-Based Turing Pattern Simulation* (v25) is currently under review.
-The `paper/` directory and all figure data are available from the corresponding author on request.